aiven/devportal/docs/tools/cli/billing-group.rst

 ``avn billing-group``
 =====================

-This article has the full list of commands for managing billing groups using ``avn billing-group``.
-An account is the same as an :doc:`organization or organizational unit </docs/platform/concepts/projects_accounts_access>`.
+This article has the full list of commands for managing billing groups assigned to organizations using ``avn billing-group``.
+An account is the same as an :doc:`organization </docs/platform/concepts/projects_accounts_access>`.

 ``avn billing-group assign-projects``
 '''''''''''''''''''''''''''''''''''''